peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

 ### getTopLevelType
     public final java.lang.String getTopLevelType() Gets the name of this media type's top-level type (such as "text" in "text/plain", or "audio" in "audio/basic").
 The resulting string will be in lowercase letters.

 **Returns:**

 * The name of this media type's top-level type (such as "text" or "audio" .

 ### equals
-    public boolean equals​(java.lang.Object obj) Determines whether this object and another object are equal.
+    public boolean equals​(java.lang.Object obj)
+Not documented yet.

 **Overrides:**